vanne02135/memusg/README.md

-A 'time'-like utility for Unix that measures peak memory usage.
+A 'time'-like utility for Unix that measures memory usage.

 Works in both interactive and non-interactive environments.